abordino/MCAR_covariance/README.md

 ## Repository Structure

-Files in the main directory contain implementations for the algorithms presented in the paper, alongside with the code for Little's test as introduced in [this other paper](https://www.tandfonline.com/doi/abs/10.1080/01621459.1988.10478722).
+In the main directory, you will find implementations of the algorithms presented in the paper, along with the code for Little's test as introduced in [this other paper](https://www.tandfonline.com/doi/abs/10.1080/01621459.1988.10478722).

 - **`MCAR_test/`**
   Contains auxiliary functions needed for the implementation of our procedures.